Sahitya1707/Elevate-Athletes/Learning.md

 # What is color Mapping in tailwind css?

--Color mapping is a technique used to associate specific color names with their corresponding CSS variable values.
+- Color mapping is a technique used to associate specific color names with their corresponding CSS variable values.
 This allows you to pass a simple string as a prop to your component and have it automatically use the correct CSS variable for styling.
 You can see the deifinition of color mapping inside `assets->colorMapping.js` and example in `components->navButton.js`.

+# What is get, post, put, delete in express?

+- `GET` : Retrieves data from the server.
+Typically used for fetching resources without modifying them.
+- `POST` : Creates new data on the server.
+Commonly used for submitting forms, uploading files, or creating new records.
+- `PUT` : Updates existing data on the server.
+- `DELETE` : Deletes existing data from the server.

 # To set up the backend for web site application, I have installed the following dependencies: